koromodako/hbsrecover/README.md

 [Mikiya83](https://github.com/Mikiya83)'s project does not share the limitations below.
 It implements everything.

-I just did not want to depend on Java... my bad.
+I just did not want to depend on Java...

 ## Limitations